ryanstout/stoutlang/docs/functions.md

 **Method Style**

 StoutLang also provides a second functional call syntax.
-This style looks more like a method call, but it's exactly the same as the above under the hood.
+This style looks more like a method call, but it's exactly the same as the function style under the hood.
 Lets look at an example.

 ```
 import weather